CS2401-Fall2021/lab-9-queues/README.md

 * There a high-priority and low-priority requests.
 Your system should respond to the high-priority requests before any of the low-priority requests
 ## Part 1: Request.java (10pts)
 Define a Class Request in Request.java to have a String message and a boolean isHighPriority.
 Include the following method:
-* Public void printQuery() which prints out "Handling This Query: " + Query's message.
+* Public void printRequest() which prints out "Handling Request:" + this request's message.

 ## Part 2: Node.java (5 pts)
 Define a Class Node which has the following fields: